skylight-hq/skylight.digital/_projects/usaf_wxpo_cloud_migration.md

 We worked alongside WxPO to tackle these areas while equipping their teams with the tools, processes, and knowledge needed to sustain progress and keep advancing improvements.

-By embedding with WxPO teams, we helped build the capacity needed for a successful transition from legacy practices to a modern digital platform.
+By embedding with WxPO teams, we helped build the capacity needed for a successful transition from legacy paradigms to a modern digital platform.
 This revitalized WxPO’s efforts, letting them confidently drive progress and better support the DoD weather community’s needs.
 {% endcapture %}

 {% capture results %}